Why does Donald Trump, the President-Elect of the United States of America, use feng shui? Donald Trump – Feng Shui Enthusiast.

 The president-elect is well known for lavish and opulent interiors.
 Mhairi Coyle, an interior designer, suggested that Donald Trump might go for a Versailles look which means gold, marble and chandeliers which means gold, marble and chandeliers – which are are all good feng shui interventions as long as they’re in harmony with the decor and style of the White House and feng shui principles.
 However, Mr Trump has mentioned in the past that he would tone down his interior decorations if elected and said that the White House was a special place (in 2015 for People magazine) – “You don’t want to do too much touching.” and he also said that he’ll be busy working, not decorating.

 What would I advise Donald Trump if he would have asked me for a feng shui advice?

-1) The Oval Office: I would suggested some very subtle additions to make his own stamp on the place – of course, if that would be appropriate.
+1) The Oval Office: I would suggest some very subtle additions to make his own stamp on the place – of course, if that would be appropriate.

-3) Making it a home: home making is a very important aspect of settling down in a new environment.
-I would suggest to position his favourite things, art and photos in key areas so he and the whole family would feel at home there.
+3) Making it home: homemaking is a very important aspect of settling down in a new environment.
+I would suggest positioning his favourite things, art and photos in key areas so he and the whole family would feel at home there.

 Gold Oval Office

 The curtains have been changed to gold ones; the huge, circular rug from Obama’s presidency that featured quotes from leaders including, MLK Jr. and four former presidents have been replaced with the sunburst gold and yellow rug with garland edges designed by Laura Bush during her husband’s presidency, as it’s said Bush requested to have one that represents his spirit of optimism.
 The couches inside the oval office were also replaced, so they are now brocade and no longer grey suede.